SettleMint

 Okta, Auth0, Keycloak, and similar issuers use the same fields.
 The differences are mechanical:

-• Set requireIssuerValidation according to whether the provider implements RFC 9207 (most modern hosted IdPs do — keep the default true).
+• Set requireIssuerValidation according to whether your provider implements RFC 9207.
+Most modern hosted IdPs do, so keep the default true.

-• Map the admin signal to whatever the provider emits — typically a groups or roles claim you enable on the application or via a claim-mapping rule.
+• Map the admin signal to whatever your IdP emits, typically a groups or roles claim you enable on the application or via a claim-mapping rule.

-• Ensure the profile scope (or the provider's equivalent) returns a populated name.
+• Ensure the profile scope (or your provider's equivalent) returns a populated name.

 The FusionAuth setup page shows the full sequence for a provider that needs extra configuration to satisfy this contract.